AACR Science Policy Fellowship

 One fellow will be selected for the 2022-2024 AACR Science Policy Fellowship.

 What will the selection process be like?

 The process will be managed by the AACR Office of Science Policy and Government Affairs.
-A Selection Committee will review the application packages and identify semifinalists for virtual interviews (webcast or teleconference).
-Finalists will be invited for in-person interviews.
-Selection of the fellow will be approved by the AACR president and by CEO Margaret Foti, PhD, MD (hc), before being announced in early April 2019.
+A Selection Committee will review the application packages and identify semifinalists for virtual interviews.
+Selection of the fellow will be approved by the AACR president and by CEO Margaret Foti, PhD, MD (hc), before being announced in March 2022.

 How will the fellow be compensated?

 The AACR will provide a stipend of $70,000/year, plus benefits, for the fulltime, two-year fellowship.